joealden/corum-docs/src/evaluation/2-testing/4-navigation.md

   section has a '+' button to add items to the favorites section
 * When the favorites section is empty, a message is shown
 * The add and remove button work correctly
-* The favorites are sorted correctly (Refer to sort cod below, link)
+* The favorites are sorted alphabetically

 Location: **`images/gifs/navigation/favorites.gif`**